evilmartians/lefthook/docs/configuration.md

 > :test_tube: This feature is in **Beta** version

-You can provide multiple remotes configs if you want to share yours lefthook configurations across many projects.
+You can provide multiple remote configs if you want to share yours lefthook configurations across many projects.
 Lefthook will automatically download and merge configurations into your local `lefthook.yml`.

-You can use [`extends`](#extends) related to the config file (not absolute paths).
+You can use [`extends`](#extends) but the paths must be relative to the remote repository root.

-If you provide [`scripts`](#scripts) in a remote file, the [scripts](#source_dir) folder must be in the **root of the repository**.
+If you provide [`scripts`](#scripts) in a remote config file, the [scripts](#source_dir) folder must also be in the **root of the repository**.

 **Note**

-Configuration in `remotes` will be merged to configuration in `lefthook.yml`, so the priority will be the following:
+The configuration from `remotes` will be merged to the local config using the following priority:

-- `lefthook.yml`
+1. Local main config (`lefthook.yml`)
-- `remotes`
+1. Remote configs (`remotes`)
-- `lefthook-local.yml`
+1. Local overrides (`lefthook-local.yml`)

-This can be changed in the future.
-For convenience, please use `remotes` configuration without any hooks configuration in `lefthook.yml`.
+This priority may be changed in the future.
+For convenience, if you use `remotes`, please don't configure any hooks.

 ### `git_url`